 Furnace Making Banging Noise

-Your ductwork can also make banging sounds when your furnace starts, because the metal is expanding and contracting.
+Your ductwork can also produce banging sounds when your furnace starts, as the metal is expanding and contracting.

 Furnace Making Humming or Buzzing Noise